matter-in-motion/mm/docs/api.md

 ### Autodiscovery

-If you add `?` to the end of the call API will return:
+If you add `?` to the end of the call, API returns:

 * For the API itself (ex: `?`) — list of available resources
 * For resource (ex: `user?`) — list of available methods
-* For resource method (ex: `user.get?`) — schema with title, description, auth, request, and response
+* For resource method (ex: `user.get?`) — schema with title, description, auth, request, and response schemas

 ## Validation